Learn How to Get Dog Groomer Certification

 When looking for a groomer school, be sure to find one with instructors that have received certification from one of the above-mentioned schools.
 Groomer schools may have one to several instructors that are masters.

 "We offer memberships to schools; 15 schools are now members," Linda said.
 "They are listed on our website.
 Up until now, everybody has been flying blind trying to find schools.
-We are going to expand this next year (2014) to make an umbrella for schools.
-There will be minimum standards for how many hours they teach, if they have a curriculum - which a lot of schools do not – and that they will guarantee with what you will be learning.
+We (have expanded this) to make an umbrella for schools.
+There will be minimum standards for how many hours they teach, if they have a curriculum—which a lot of schools do not—and that they will guarantee what you will be learning.
 For example, we will guarantee that you will be grooming at least five dogs a day in a shop."

 Linda added that, if you feel that your skills still need fine-tuning following formal training, you can stay on and continue to train at good schools for no extra money because they want to see you succeed.